Professor of English

-- 2012: Outstanding Research Professor of the Year, CSU Stanislaus.
+- 2012: Outstanding Research Professor of the Year, Stanislaus State.

-- 2011: Research Commendation, CSU Stanislaus College of Humanities, Social Sciences.
+- 2011: Research Commendation, Stanislaus State College of Humanities, Social Sciences.

 - 2010: Byron and the Rhetoric of Italian Nationalism received an Elma Dangerfield Award from the International Byron Society recognizing "new and original work" related to the British romantic author Lord Byron .

 - Story writer, "Tommy's Lost Weekend" of the Warner Bros. sitcom Alice, nominated for a 1985 Emmy Award.
 Received 1986 Letter of Commendation from Los Angeles County for its treatment of teenage alcoholism.

 - Assistant Producer, "The Silence," an American Film Institute production, nominated for a 1983 Academy Award, best short dramatic film.

 - Initiated and conducted Memoir/Autobiography Workshop (August 2007, Modesto Senior Citizen Center).